Victor L. Berger: Socialist organizing

 Berger was a founding member of the Social Democracy of America in 1897 and led the split of the "political action" faction of that organization to form the Social Democratic Party of America (SDP) in 1898.
 He was a member of the governing National Executive Committee of the SDP for its entire duration.

 Berger was a founder of the Socialist Party of America in 1901 and played a critical role in the negotiations with an east coast dissident faction of the Socialist Labor Party in the establishment of this new political party.
 Berger was regarded as one of the party's leading revisionist Marxists, an advocate of the trade union-oriented and incremental politics of Eduard Bernstein.
 He advocated the use of electoral politics to implement reforms and thus gradually build a collectivist society.

 Relative to other contemporary socialist politicians, Berger was a racial conservative.
 He regularly fought Eugene V. Debs on the subject.
-Berger was terrified of Asian immigrants, who he believed would out-reproduce white Americans and further complicate the socialist movement's cross-racial solidarity.
+Berger initially believed Asian immigrants would out-reproduce white Americans and further complicate the socialist movement's cross-racial solidarity.
 Between 1907 and 1912, he masterminded racially-discriminatory immigration restrictions in the Socialist Party platform.
+However, by 1924, he opposed bans on immigration from Asia.
 His views on Jim Crow were only slightly more nuanced: while Berger wrote in a 1902 editorial that "There can be no doubt that the negroes and mulattoes constitute a lower race — that the Caucasian and even the Mongolian have the start on them in civilization by many years," he does not appear to have believed that this justified "the barbarous behavior of American whites towards the negroes".
 Instead, Berger argued that segregation was a symptom of an elite capture that left the American legal system indifferent to the poor of every race.
+By the 1920s, Berger had reversed his views on race, stating that a man "cannot belong to a society organized to persecute Catholics, Jews, Negroes and foreigners — and at the same time call himself a Socialist."

 Berger was a man of the written word and back room negotiation, not a notable public speaker.
 He retained a heavy Austrian accent and had a voice which did not project well.
 As a rule he did not accept outdoor speaking engagements and was a poor campaigner, preferring one-on-one relationships to mass oratory.
 Berger was, however, a newspaper editorialist par excellence.
 Throughout his life he published and edited a number of different papers, including the German language Vorwärts! ("Forward") (1892-1911), the Social-Democratic Herald (1901-1913), and the Milwaukee Leader (1911-1929).